Jpoliachik/justinpoliachik/_posts/2021-03-flytrappsstory.md

 ### Focus

 A common theme throughout our story was the desire to start over and build from scratch.
 While this is necessary in some cases, especially when iterating to find product-market fit, it needs to be balanced with a healthy amount of focus and perseverance.
 We were too eager to pivot until we found "the perfect" idea, rather than focusing on the aspects that were working and digging deeper.
-Perfection doesn't exists in the startup space.
+Perfection doesn't exist in the startup space.
 It's messy, and it requires a deep focus, grind, and perseverance on a single niche.

 ### Sales Skills are Important